History of Hungary before the Hungarian conquest: Migration period

 In 375 AD, the nomadic Huns began invading Europe from the eastern steppes, instigating the Great Age of Migrations.
 In 380, the Huns penetrated into present-day Hungary, and remained an important factor in the region well into the 5th century.

-Around the same time (379-395), the Roman Empire allowed the groups of Goths, Alans, Huns, Marcomanni and Quadi to settle Pannonia, which still was a Roman territory.
+Around the same time (379–395), the Roman Empire allowed the groups of Goths, Alans, Huns, Marcomanni and Quadi to settle Pannonia, which still was a Roman territory.
 The Visigoths, Alans, Vandals and most of the Quadi and Marcomanni, however, left this territory around 400, and moved on to western and southern Europe.

+The Pannonian provinces suffered from the Migration Period from 379 onwards, the settlement of the Goth-Alan-Hun ally caused repeated serious crises and devastations, the contemporaries described it as a state of siege, Pannonia became an invasion corridor both in the north and in the south.
+The flight and emigration of the Romans began after two hard decades in 401, this also caused a recession in secular and ecclesiastical life.
+The Hun control gradually expanded over Pannonia from 410, finally the Roman Empire ratified the cession of Pannonia by treaty in 433.
+The flight and emigration of the Romans from Pannonia continued without interruption until the invasion of the Avars.
+András Mócsy assumes that the largest Roman emigration was the earliest and the 5th and 6th centuries were a phase of gradual emigration.

+Bishop Amantius fled around 400 to Aquileia.
+The emigrating Romans tooks several Christian relics and remains of Pannonian martyrs with them to Rome and to several other towns of Italy.
+Around 400, the inhabitants of Scarbantia (now Sopron in Hungary) fled from the invasion of the barbarians "incursio barbarorum" to Italy, and took the relics of Quirinus, the martyr bishop of Sescia (now Sisak in Croatia), from Savaria (now Szombathely in Hungary) with them.
+These events signified the decay of the Christian communities in Pannonia.

 The Huns, taking advantage of the departure of the Goths, Quadi, et al., created a significant empire in 423 based in Hungary.
 In 453 they reached the height of their expansion under the well-known conqueror, Attila the Hun.
 The empire collapsed in 455, when the Huns were defeated by the neighbouring Germanic tribes (such as the Quadi, Gepidi and Sciri).

 The Gepidi (having lived to the east of the upper Tisza river since 260 AD) then moved into the eastern Carpathian Basin in 455.
 They ceased to exist in 567 when they were defeated by the Lombards and Avars (see below).

 The Germanic Ostrogoths inhabited Pannonia, with Rome's consent, between 456 and 471.